rails/rails/guides/source/routing.md

 ### Routing Concerns

-Routing concerns allow you to declare common routes that can be reused inside other resources and routes.
+Routing concerns allow you to declare common routes that can be reused inside other resources.
 To define a concern, use a [`concern`][] block:

 ```ruby
 concern :commentable do